rexresearch

 well as radiative losses.

-[0015] It is a further object of the present invention to provide
+[0015] It is a further object of the present invention to

-oscillators are manufactured, based on superconducting principles
+the oscillators are manufactured, based on superconducting

-(superconducting materials, as well as compactness for
+principles (superconducting materials, as well as compactness

-cryo-cooling) to reduce the ohmic losses.
+for cryo-cooling) to reduce the ohmic losses.

-[0016] It is another object of the present invention to provide an
+[0016] It is another object of the present invention to provide

-system components are free of dielectric losses.
+the system components are free of dielectric losses.

-[0017] It is also an object of the present invention to provide a
+[0017] It is also an object of the present invention to provide

-long range inductive wireless power transfer system in which
+a long range inductive wireless power transfer system in which

 external capacitances are coupled to the superconductive